tich/homebridge-faber-rangehood/README.md

 In order to configure this plugin in Homebridge, you'll need two pieces of information:
 1. A "refresh token".
 This is an OAuth/OpenID refresh token that allows the plugin to maintain the proper credentials for access to the Faber Cloud API
-2. One or mode "device ID" values.
+2. One or more "device ID" values.
 Each range hood that's associated with your Faber Cloud API has a unique device ID.
 You'll use this device ID to instruct the plugin which range hood(s) to control

 In order to obtain both of those pieces of information, you'll need to run the `get_token.py` Python script.
 This script will walk you through logging into the Faber Cloud API, provide you with a refresh token, and show you all the device IDs that are associated with your account